Garden, English, and snap peas are grown for the shelled seeds or peas in their pods. Sugar or snow peas are grown for their flat, green pods.

 Site.
 Grow peas in rich, loamy soil that is well-drained.
 Peas will produce earlier if planted in sandy soil.
 Later crops can be planted in heavier, clay soil.
 Plant peas in full sun or partial shade.
 Peas prefer a soil pH of 5.5 to 6.8.
 Grow peas supported by poles, a trellis, or fence.

-Planting time.
+Peas Planting Time.
 Peas are a cool-season crop that must mature before the weather gets warm.
 The ideal growing temperature for peas is 55°F to 70°F. Sow peas in the garden 6 weeks before the average last frost date in spring or as soon as the soil can be worked.

 Companion plants.
 Beans, carrots, corn, cucumbers, radishes, turnips.
 Do not plant next to garlic, onions, or potatoes.

-Container growing.
+Container Growing Peas.
 Peas will grow in a container at least 8 inches deep.
 The number of plants required to produce a reasonable crop may not justify the effort.

 Common name.
 Pea, garden pea, sugar pea, English pea